xonsh/xonsh/news/xonfig-kernel.rst

 **Added:**

 * ``xonfig jupyter-kernel`` new subcommand to generate xonsh kernel spec for jupyter.
+  Installing a new xonsh kernel for jupyter automatically removes any other one registered with jupyter, otherwise the new one might not be used.

 **Changed:**